 Your kind of program

-The clinical program provides students with the very best in graduate instruction both in and outside of formal classroom settings.
-The program is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) and is a member of the Council of Applied Master's Programs in Psychology and prepares students for certification to practice psychology.
-Graduates receive training that enables them to work in a variety of settings such as community mental health centers, psychiatric hospitals, prisons, comprehensive care centers, and schools.
-Some graduates also choose to teach at two year academic institutions.
+The clinical program will provide you with the very best in graduate instruction both in and outside of formal classroom settings.
+The program is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) and is a member of the Council of Applied Master's Programs in Psychology and prepares you for certification to practice psychology.
+You will receive training that enables you to work in a variety of settings such as community mental health centers, psychiatric hospitals, prisons, comprehensive care centers, and schools.
+Some of our graduates also choose to teach at two year academic institutions.
 As a graduate student in the clinical psychology program, you will receive hands on-training in the department's Psychological Center .
 You will also have the opportunity to work with faculty on the many exciting research projects being conducted in the department.
 Read what our alumni have said about the graduate program.

 About the program

 The clinical program is based on the philosophy that the master's degree is first and foremost a degree in psychology and that students should achieve a broad base of knowledge in the field.
-Thus, students take five psychological foundations courses which prepare the graduate to enter the field of psychology and also provide the general psychology courses required by state licensing boards.
-Clinical students also receive intensive instruction in psychodiagnostics, which emphasizes the administration, scoring, and interpretation of a variety of intelligence and personality tests.
+Thus, you will take five psychological foundations courses which prepare you to enter the field of psychology and also provide the general psychology courses required by state licensing boards.
+You'll also receive intensive instruction in psychodiagnostics, which emphasizes the administration, scoring, and interpretation of a variety of intelligence and personality tests.
 The psychotherapy curriculum is primarily cognitive-behavioral in nature although a variety of techniques and orientations are presented.
-Students learn how best to conduct psychotherapy with adults, children, families, and couples.
-Students are expected to participate in the conduct of research, and a master's thesis is required.
+You will learn how best to conduct psychotherapy with adults, children, families, and couples.
+You will also develop skills in designing and evaluating research by completing a master's thesis.

 Click the arrow to see the course curriculum